 The Connecticut Hospice offers a specialized health care program for terminally ill patients (adults and children) and their families.
 The combination of medical, emotional, and psychosocial patient/family needs is met by the coordinated care of members of several disciplines: physicians (including a psychiatrist); nurses; social workers; clergy; pharmacists; financial adviser; arts, bereavement, and dietary consultants; and both professional and lay volunteers.
 The caregiving team is available to patients and families in the Home Care and Inpatient programs.
 Hospice includes family members in the unit of care to help them through the time of illness and bereavement.
-Hospice Home Care Services are available for all state residents at the Connecticut Hospice in Branford.
+Hospice Home Care Services are available in Fairfield, New Haven, Middlesex, and Hartford counties; inpatient care is available for all state residents at the Connecticut Hospice in Branford.
 Any physician from the state may refer a patient for inpatient care or home care services.
 The Connecticut Hospice is a clinical model for national replication, and the John D. Thompson Hospice Institute for Education, Training, and Research is a national education center for health professionals from all disciplines.
 President and Chief Executive Officer, Rosemary J. Hürzeler R.N., M.P.H., H.A.